 Welcome SWUG leaders!
 The Xometry team has curated a selection of informative, expertly-written content especially for you—please feel free to use these educational resources at your next SWUG meeting.

+AMA with the applications team.
 Our all-star Applications team walked through the new features of the Xometry instant quoting platform, plus new materials and processes.
 Check out our Q&A time where professionals from all types of industries asked our highly experienced experts what manufacturing process is right for their custom parts - watch the webinar to get a competitive edge!

 Learn what factors to consider when deciding between the multiple 3D Printing technologies we offer for your additive parts.

 When you have the perfect Injection Molding design, you want to make sure it's manufactured in the most ideal material for its end-use, based on temperature resistance, tensile strength, and more.

 Our newest SOLIDWORKS Add-In is our fastest yet!
 Along with major speed improvements, we are also adding comprehensive inspection options and DFM visualization on the model.

 Our expert design guides provide high-level overviews as well as detailed design and manufacturing tips for all of our manufacturing capabilities including CNC Machining, Sheet Metal Fabrication, Plastic and Metal 3D Printing, Urethane Casting, and Injection molding.

 A side-by-side comparison of five popular 3D Printing options using custom parts printed from a single CAD model.
 Watch the associated video here.

 You don't have to sacrifice part performance or machining manufacturability to make your CNC parts more cost-effective.
 Watch the associated video here.